 Ice-floe station: An observing station on an ice floe.

-Island station: A station on a small island on which conditions are similar to those in the marine environment and from which some observations of conditions at sea can be made.
+Island station: A station on a small island on which conditions are similar to those in the marine environment and from which some observations of conditions at sea can be made. (see also coastal station and Fixed sea station)

 Land station: An observing station situated on land.